 - Washington County – county coordinator since August 2009.

-I have created and maintained the following indexes/web portals:
+I created and currently maintain the following indexes/web portals:

 - NC People in the News – database of names mentioned in various newspaper articles.
 Most entries are deaths reported in Raleigh newspapers, but entries also come from a few other North Carolina newspapers.